 Say hello to Shelf!

-by Drew Strojny on November 23, 2010 in New Releases
+By team on November 23, 2010

 Say hello to Shelf, the newest member of our theme collection!
 When we first broke ground on Shelf nearly four months ago I knew this theme was going to be special, but I never imagined it would turn out to be such a work of interface art.
 I want to personally thank the incredibly awesome Jon Hicks, Yan Sarazin, and Brandon Dove for bringing Shelf to life, it wouldn’t have happened without your hard work.